Food from Turkey

 hanging nearby.
 The outer shell of the vegetables is used

 to make a multitude of stuffed dishes during winter.
-A chef
+A gifted

 impressed me by how he could create a zucchini shell in